-CAUSE NO THE STATE OF TEXAS § MAGISTRATE FOR FOR THE BEST INTEREST \$ AND PROTECTION OF \$ COUNTY, TEXAS MAGISTRATE'S ORDER AND WARRANT FOR EMERGENCY APPREHENSION AND DETENTION On the day of 20, [name of applicant] came to present an Application for Emergency Detention of the above referenced person.
-After examining the Application and any accompanying relevant information, I find that there is reasonable cause to believe (1) that the person evidences mental illness; (2) that the person evidences substantial risk of serious harm to the person or other, such harm being demonstrated either by the person's behavior or by evidence of severe emotional distress and deterioration in his-her mental condition to the extent that the person cannot remain at liberty; (3) that the risk of harm is imminent unless the person is immediately restrained, and (4) that necessary restraint cannot be accomplished without emergency detention.
-I further find that the person meets all four criteria for emergency detention in Subsection (b) of Section 573 1012, Texas Health and Safety Code.
-It is therefore, ORDERED that a Warrant shall issue for the immediate apprehension and transportation of the person to the nearest appropriate in-patient mental health facility or, if none is available, to a facility deemed suitable by the mental health authority for this County, for the preliminary examination in accordance with the provisions of Texas Health and Safety Code section 573.021.
+CAUSE NO. THE STATE OF TEXAS § MAGISTRATE FOR § FOR THE BEST INTEREST S S AND PROTECTION OF S COUNTY, TEXAS MAGISTRATE'S ORDER AND WARRANT FOR EMERGENCY APPREHENSION AND DETENTION On the day of 20, After examining the Application and any accompanying relevant information, I find that there is reasonable cause to believe (1) that the person evidences mental illness, (2) that the person or whences substantial risk of serious harm to the person or others, such harm being demonstrated either by the person is behavior on by evidence of severe emotional distress and deterioration in his her mental condition to the extent that the person cannot remain at liberty, (3) that the risk of harm is imminent unless the person is immediately restrained, and (4) that necessary restraint cannot be accomplished without emergency detention.
+I further find that the person meets all four criteria for emergency detention in Subsection (9) of section 573 0.02, Texas literal and Safety Code.
+It is therefore, ORDERED that a Warrant shall issue for the immediate apprehension and transportation of the person to the nearest appropriate in-patient mental health facility or, if none is available, to a facility deemed suitable by the mental health authority for this County, for the preliminary examination in accordance with the provisions of Tesas Health and Safety Code section 573.021.
 It is further ORDERED that the Warrant shall serve as the application required in section 573.021(a), and that copies of the Application for Emergency Detention and the Warrant be immediately transmitted to such facility.
-Magistrate WARRANT COUNTY OF HE STATE OF TEXAS TO ANY PEACE OFFICER OF THE STATE OF TEXAS, GREETINGS: You are hereby commanded to immediately seize and apprehend [patient name] and transport same to make the facility in [county].
-Texas for the purpose of a preliminary examination, as provided in I lexas Health and Safety Code section 573.021.
-HEREIN FAIL NOT, but of this wirt make due return, showing how you have executed the same.
-WITNESS my official signature, this day of 20 , JUDGECOUNTYCOUNTY, TEXAS Find form here.
+Magistrate THE STATE OF TEXAS COUNTY OF THE STATE OF TEXAS TO ANY PEACE OFFICER OF THE STATE OF TEXAS, GREETINGS: You are hereby commanded to immediately seize and apprehend [patient name] and transport same to [mane of facility] in [county], Texas for the purpose of a preliminary examination, as provided in Texas Health and Safety Code section 573 (021.)
+HEREIN FALL NOT, but of this wirt make due return, showing how you have executed the same.
+WITNESS my official signature, this day of 20 Find form here.